Improving facilities in our district

 Mudgee Hospital Redevelopment

-The Mudgee Hospital Redevelopment is an exciting project that will provide a major upgrade to the hospital’s ageing infrastructure.
-Early planning has commenced and more details on the project will be provided shortly – watch this space!
+The Mudgee Hospital Redevelopment is an exciting project that will provide a major upgrade to the health service’s ageing infrastructure.
+Early planning has commenced, and initial details on the project can be found by clicking on the below link, with further information to come – watch this space!

 Multipurpose Service (MPS) Program - Revitalising Rural Health